<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 April 6, 2020 — Posted By Agricen

-The Maritime educational booklet covers:
+The MARITIME products booklet covers:

 • Product benefits

-• How Maritime works
+• How MARITIME works

 • Trial results in specialty crops, including lettuce, peppers, and celery